-MongoDB Realm provides built-in user management and authentication methods that encapsulate this complexity and make it easy to integrate third-party authentication providers like social media platforms and enterprise identity management systems.
-You can enable authentication providers with a simple server-side configuration and immediately log in from any client application using the Realm SDK.
+MongoDB Realm provides built-in user management and authentication methods.
+These features encapsulate complexity and make it easy to integrate third-party authentication providers.
+You can enable authentication providers in your server-side configuration then immediately log in from any client application using a Realm SDK.

 To learn more about authentication in MongoDB Realm, see Users & Authentication.

-Modern applications require data to be available using consistent types and formats to guarantee that all of the application's components can read and manipulate it.
-It's also important to ensure that any given piece of data is only accessible or modifiable by an authorized user, such as an administrator or the user that the data describes.
+Modern applications require that data is available using consistent types and formats.
+Data consistency guarantees that all the application's components can work together.
+It's also important to make sure that any given piece of data is only accessible to an authorized user.
+For example, you might grant a user access to only their own data.

-MongoDB Realm automatically validates data against a Realm schema that you define using the JSON schema standard.
-A Realm schema serves as the source of truth definition of a data type in your application and Realm uses it to map data in a MongoDB Atlas collection to data in your web app.
+MongoDB Realm validates data with a Realm schema you define in the JSON schema standard.
+A Realm schema serves as the source of truth for defining data types in your application.
+Realm also uses the schema to map data between your application and a MongoDB Atlas collection.

-Realm secures data with role-based data access and manipulation rules that you configure for all data that your application uses.
-These dynamically determine each user's access to every document for every request, which means that a user can only ever insert, read, or modify data if both they and the document meet pre-defined conditions.
+You can also configure Realm to secure data with role-based data access rules.
+These rules determine each user's access to every document for every request.
+A user can only insert, read, or modify data if both they and the document meet pre-defined conditions.

 To learn more about defining a schema and access rules for your data, see collection rules.

-Many applications require that some business logic runs on the app server instead of in the browser.
-Usually this logic deals with sensitive user data or coordinates data from multiple external services.
-Apps might also need to respond automatically in real time when something happens in the app or in an external service.
+Many applications require that some business logic runs on a server.
+Usually this logic deals with sensitive user data or interacting with external services.
+Apps might also need to respond in real time when something happens in the app or in an external service.

-MongoDB Realm automatically generates a GraphQL API and the Realm Web SDK includes a secure MongoDB client that uses standard MongoDB query language to access and modify documents in Atlas.
-You can use either or both of these APIs to declaratively work with your application's data.
+The Realm Web SDK includes a secure MongoDB client to interact with data.
+It uses GraphQL and the Query API to access data in MongoDB Atlas.
+Use either or both of these APIs to work with your application's data.

-Realm secures data with server-side rules that dynamically return and withhold data depending on the user that issued a query.
+Realm's server-side rules ensures that users only read and modify permitted documents.
 Rules consist of one or more user roles for each collection.
-A role determines whether a given user has permission to insert or modify a document as well as if they can read or write specific fields in the document.
-Realm dynamically determines a role for each document in every request and enforces the role's permissions for its corresponding document.
-This ensures that users only read and modify documents for which they have permission.
+A role determines if a given user has permission to access and edit a document.
+Realm determines a role for each document in every request.
+It then enforces the role's permissions before responding.

-GraphQL is a standard, open-source API architecture that is an alternative to REST or other HTTP APIs.
-It features a declarative query language that empowers developers to access exactly the data they need and to make network requests for data more efficient.
+GraphQL is a standard, open-source API architecture that is an alternative to REST and other HTTP APIs.
+It features a query language that lets you access only the data you need.

 GraphQL has a couple of primary benefits for web developers:

-- Minimize Roundtrips: A single GraphQL endpoint handles all requests, which differs from other HTTP API architectures like REST, which assigns every resource to a separate URL.
-This means you can group all of your GraphQL queries into a single request instead of sending a separate request to every resource endpoint.
+- Minimize Roundtrips: A single GraphQL endpoint handles all requests.
+You can group your GraphQL queries into a single request to one endpoint instead of sending requests to multiple endpoints.

-MongoDB Realm automatically generates a GraphQL API for your application based on the data model that you define.
-The API includes a set of CRUD queries and mutations that you can access through any standard GraphQL client or directly over HTTP.
-If you need more than just the generated queries, you can define custom resolvers backed by functions and call them alongside your CRUD resolvers.
+MongoDB Realm generates a GraphQL API for your application based on your data model.
+The API includes a set of CRUD operations that you can access with a GraphQL client or in a HTTP request.
+You can also create custom resolvers backed by functions.

 To learn more about the Realm GraphQL API, see GraphQL.